 This field isn't shown if you've selected an external knowledge base that doesn't use LivePerson AI.
 In this case, the results are simply those returned by the call to the external CMS.

-• Max Number of Answers: Select the maximum number of answers to return from the knowledge base, anywhere from one to three.
-The default value is one.
+• Max Number of Answers: Select the maximum number of matched articles to retrieve from the knowledge base and send to the consumer, anywhere from one to five.
+The default value is 1.

 • Answer Layout: Select "Auto render, rich," "Auto render, plain," or "No auto rendering" based on your requirements.
 These layout options are discussed farther above.